 Foreign investment in Thailand is generally governed by the Foreign Business Act and the Investment Promotion Act.

 In restricted businesses under the Foreign Business Act, a foreign owned company or an overseas company is required to obtain the foreign business license prior to commencing business operations.

 Seri Manop & Doyle advises investors with regard to these rules and which business structure would best suit their needs.

 1. Establishment of Branch Office, Representative and Regional Offices

 Seri Manop & Doyle can advise clients regarding office characteristics and conditions to be met to be legally established prior to assisting clients to prepare the paperwork and complete the registration with the relevant authority.
-For instance, in order to set up a regional office in Thailand, a foreign company must have at least one other branch or affiliate company in Asia.
-In Thailand, representative and regional offices are not allowed to generate any income.

 The activities of a representative office are limited to the following:

 - Inspecting and controlling the quality and the quantity of the goods purchased or contracted to be manufactured in Thailand by the head office.

 - Giving advice pertaining to the goods distributed by the head office to distributors or consumers.